The Transfer Pricing Law Review: Nigeria

 28 Appeal No. TAT/LZ/CIT/015/2017.
 The appeal was decided by the Lagos Zone of the TAT on 19 February 2020.

-29 Nigeria currently has effective DTAs with the United Kingdom, Belgium, Canada, China, the Czech Republic, France, the Netherlands, Pakistan, the Philippines, Romania, Spain, Slovakia and South Africa.
+35 Nigeria currently has effective DTAs with the United Kingdom, Belgium, Canada, China, the Czech Republic, France, the Netherlands, Pakistan, the Philippines, Romania, Singapore, Spain, Slovakia and South Africa.

-30 The DTAs between Nigeria and the United Kingdom and Canada respectively do not contain the non-discrimination exemption.
+36 The DTAs between Nigeria and the United Kingdom and Canada, respectively, do not contain the non-discrimination exemption.